 Bohemian Carouge is my favourite Geneva quarter, or really another town, across the river.
 It’s often referred to as Geneva’s Greenwich Village; I think it’s even nicer.
 Heaps of quirky boutiques, cafes, artisans’ studios, and, not least: colour.
 And street art.

 Blue Balloon Coffee Dealer is rumoured to have the best coffee in town, roasted just right, ground just right, served just right.
 I can’t vouch for that, as I didn’t try it.
 Also, I’m not really a connoisseur.
-Loving the name, though: hats off to Blue Ballon for making selling coffee interestingly suspect…
+Cool name, though: hats off to Blue Ballon for making selling coffee interestingly suspect…

 7. Street art